geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system for estimating natural resources
+Geomodeling system for estimation of natural resources